Chief & Staff Biographies

 Contact Mike DeMars

 Finance Director Nancy DannhauserNancy Dannhauser has been with the Central Fire Protection District since June 2015.
 Prior to joining the District she worked in the private sector where she held various roles as Senior Finance Analyst, Portfolio Manager and Finance Manager.
-As a finance professional with 10 + years of experience in financial planning, analysis, budgeting and reporting, she possesses an MBA in Finance as well as a Bachelors in Business Administration with a concentration in Finance.
+As a finance professional with 10 + years of experience in financial planning, analysis, budgeting and reporting, she possesses a Masters in Finance as well as a Bachelors in Business Administration with a concentration in Finance.
 She currently oversees the District’s Finance Division which is responsible for general accounting services, budget development, annual audit and financial planning.
 She is also responsible for the District’s Computer Network Administration, involving system upgrades, enhancements and implementation of new technology.
 She is a member of the Government Finance Officers Association (GFOA) and the California Society of Municipal Finance Officers (CSMFO).
 She also currently serves as a budget reviewer for the GFOA budget awards program.

 Contact Nancy Dannhauser